Menu

 Xxxxxxxxx

-Practical Test Standards: Flight Instructor
+Airmen Certification Standards: Flight Instructor (Airplane)

-II.
+Areas of Operation II.
 Technical Subject Areas

-Task G: Navigation and Flight Planning
+Task I: Navigation and Cross-Country Flight Planning

 References